 Disruptive behavior includes harassing, threatening, or acting abusively toward an instructor, staff member, or toward other students in any activity authorized by the University.
 Disruptive behavior also includes any other behavior covered by the Student Code of Conduct.

-Disruptive Student Letter Template (Notify student of intent to meet per the Policy)
+Disruptive Student Letter Template (Notify student of intent to meet per the Policy – student is not immediately removed from the course)

-Disruptive Student Suspension Letter Template (Notify student of immediate course suspension per the Policy)
+Disruptive Student Suspension Letter Template (Letter to be sent to student if you decide to immediately remove them from the course per the Policy)